 - Durable and affordable, thus providing great value

 - Easy treat access makes this a great introductory treat toys for pups

 - May be too simple for super smart pups

 - Unlikely to last for super chewers

 About: The NWK Freezable Pet Teether is another simple pet teether that works best for puppies in need of some tooth and gum comfort.

-It’s a traditional ring shape with small bumps to help massage your puppy’s gums as he chews.
+It features a traditional ring shape, but it has small bumps to help massage your puppy’s gums as he chews.
 Older dogs may also enjoy this toy, as it provides some stress-relief, fulfills their chewing needs, and helps them cool off in the hotter months.

-- Thick ring designed to withstand moderate chewing
+- Thick ring for light to moderate chewers